Mobile Home Community Inspection and Licensing Program

-Backflow Device Testers can now be found at the Indiana Professional Licensing Agency – License Express Web site: http://www.in.gov/pla/express/
+Backflow Device Testers are found at the Indiana Professional Licensing Agency – License Express Web site: http://www.in.gov/pla/express/

 Drinking water microbiology and chemistry laboratories (Indiana-certified)

 Listing of Mobile Home Communities